George Kosmidis

 steps:

 In this example, JobB depends on JobA and only runs if JobA is successful.
-The variable JobAVar is set in JobA and then accessed in JobB using the $(JobAVar) syntax.
+The variable myVar is set in JobA and then accessed in JobB using the $(MY_VAR) syntax, having first set as a local variable in the job.

 jobs: